serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 └── README.md
 ```

-Here I have custom recipe for mongodb setup (described below) and for the nodeapp.
+Here I have custom recipe for mongodb setup (it is described below) and a custom recipe with template for the node app.
 The nodeapp/metadata.rb just contains a cookbook metadata, see [example](https://github.com/aws/opsworks-cookbooks/blob/release-chef-11.10/opsworks_nodejs/metadata.rb).
 The recipes/default.rb is this: